 The beginning of our local church dates back to the years of totalitarianism (1960-1970), when Christian students from all over Czechoslovakia studying at the Transport and Telecommunication College in Žilina started to pray together and study the Bible illegally.
 The Lord listened to their prayers and He has honored the spiritual work of many of them in difficult periods of Christian persecution.

 Cirkev bratská (the Brethren Church) was officially registered in Žilina in 1981, but the establishment of the local church came 10 years later, in January 1991

 How to become involved with missions

-  - Additional missionary efforts — particularly relating to missionaries from Valley Bible Church or missionaries who are related to people attending Valley Bible Church.
+- Additional Missionary Efforts: sending missionaries from VBC or missionaries related to people attending VBC.

 - Partnering: supporting missionaries in terms of financial support and through short-term missionary projects.

 - Life Group Engagement: “adopting” a missionary in order to strengthen our relationships with supported missionaries.